Migration from IMAP source to Office 365

 Below you will find the list of key points to be considered:

-Step 1: Create target Office 365 custom domain
+Step 1: Set up a custom domain in target Office 365

-Add the custom domain to the target Office 365 account and verify it.
+Add a custom domain to the target Office 365 tenant account and verify it.

 Learn more about creating additional/custom domains in Office 365